LoyolaChicagoCode/scalaz-explorations-scala/README.md

 - You get common abstractions such as Functor across predefined types otherwise not formally related (higher-kinded typing).
 - Various excellent libraries leverage scalaz.

-For simplicity and agility, these explorations are organized as worksheets.

 An excellent, accessible, and pragmatic scalaz intro is available here: